 • With a pastry brush, lightly brush the egg wash over the top of the pie.
 You won’t need to use all of this on the pie—just a little coverage will be good.
 Open the oven, place the pie on top of the preheated jelly roll pan or cookie sheet, and bake for 15 minutes at 425ºF.

-1 large Egg Yolk, 1 tablespoon Water
+1 large Egg Yolk, 1 tbsp Water

 • After 15 minutes, decrease the oven temperature to 350ºF and bake for an additional 30-35 minutes or until the top of the pie is a nice golden brown.
 At the 15 minute mark, it would be a good idea to add a pie crust shield to avoid burning your pie crust edges.
 You can use something like the one I have or you can simply use pieces of aluminum foil to place around the edges.
 I would suggest wearing some oven mitts for this part so you don't accidentally burn your fingers!